How To Manage Asthma Symptoms During Wildfire Seasons?

 During wildfire seasons, it is crucial to pay close attention to any changes in your breathing patterns.
 Monitor for any increased shortness of breath, wheezing, coughing, or chest tightness.
 If you notice a significant change in your breathing or the frequency and severity of your asthma symptoms, seek medical attention promptly.

-See also What Are The Common Myths About Asthma?
+See also What Are The Latest Innovations In Asthma Management Tools?

 Keeping track of peak flow readings